gillian-guide/gillian-guide.github.io/CONTRIBUTING.md

     - [MD013 - Line length](https://github.com/DavidAnson/markdownlint/blob/main/doc/md013.md): Disabled due to Material handling it automatically.
     - [MD033 - Inline HTML](https://github.com/DavidAnson/markdownlint/blob/main/doc/md033.md): `<div>` was allowed due to Material requiring divs for grid cards. `<br>` is allowed to occasionally requiring to force a newline without creating spacing. `<a>` is allowed for the `README.md`.
     - [MD041 - First line in a file should be a top-level heading](https://github.com/DavidAnson/markdownlint/blob/main/doc/md041.md): Disabled due to Material requiring the title and description be the top item in the file.
-    - [MD046 - Code block style](https://github.com/DavidAnson/markdownlint/blob/main/doc/md046.md): Changed to fenced rather than indented to be able to highlight the language.
+    - [MD046 - Code block style](https://github.com/DavidAnson/markdownlint/blob/main/doc/md046.md): Disabled due to using fenced, but it occasionally treats Material snippets as a codeblock.

 Furthermore, this project also uses [mkdocs-static-i18n](https://github.com/ultrabug/mkdocs-static-i18n/) for multi-language support.
 All the suggested changes must include a Russian version of the page alongside the English one.
 If you're unable to translate the page yourself, create a Draft Pull Request and request for somebody else to translate your page.